2048hertz/EARTHIIAN/README.md

-I'm bad at math :)
+I'm literally Leonardo DiCaprio

-*I don't have much in my github yet sadly, more coming soon!*
+discord: earthiian

-discord: earthiian (since new username system)
+email: 2048megahertz@proton.me, mariolazy123@gmail.com
-email: mariolazy123@gmail.com, ayaan.eusufzai@gmail.com
+insta: 2048hertz
 <!---
 EARTHIIAN/EARTHIIAN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.